 Thanks to the ‘Equipment’ function on the app, users can browse through a list of available items, read their descriptions, check availability, and reserve items they need.
 In the past 12 months, 720 people have engaged with Quartiere Giardino’s Library of Things via the Planet App.
 Among the objects borrowed most often were soccer uniforms and home toolkits.

 At Smart City Laguna, the first affordable smart city in the world, the Library of Things has been in full function since November 2019.
 The space is open to the public every day, from 8am to 5pm.
-Citizens can search through tens and tens of items, including pliers, drills, screwdrivers, and hammers.
+Citizens can search through the extensive list of items, including ladders, pliers, drills, screwdrivers and hammers.